- Common uses

 - tell your doctor and pharmacist if you are allergic to abemaciclib, any other medications, or any of the ingredients in abemaciclib tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: clarithromycin (Biaxin, in Prevpac), diltiazem (Cardizem, Tiazac, others), itraconazole (Sporanox), ketoconazole (Nizoral), rifampin (Rifadin, Rimactane, in Rifater), and verapamil (Calan, Verelan, others).
+Be sure to mention any of the following: clarithromycin (Biaxin), diltiazem (Cardizem, Tiazac, others), itraconazole (Sporanox), ketoconazole, rifampin (Rifadin, Rimactane), and verapamil (Calan, Verelan, others).
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.
 Many other medications may also interact with abemaciclib, so be sure to tell your doctor about all the medications you are taking, even those that do not appear on this list.

-- tell your doctor if you have a fever, chills, or any other signs of an infection or if you have or have ever had liver or kidney disease.
+- tell your doctor if you have a fever, chills, or any other signs of an infection or if you have or have ever had blood clots, including a pulmonary embolism (PE; a blood clot in the lung); lung or breathing problem; or liver or kidney disease.

 - tell your doctor if you are pregnant or plan to become pregnant.
 You will need to take a pregnancy test before you start treatment and should use birth control to prevent pregnancy during your treatment and for at least 3 weeks after your final dose.
 If you become pregnant while taking abemaciclib, call your doctor immediately.
 Abemaciclib may harm the fetus.